-The purpose of the Community Calendar and News is to compile into one location information that might otherwise improperly be sent via email individually to the whole community.
-The degree of immediacy of a particular announcement should be considered before making a request for an addition to the Community Calendar and News.
-Community Calendar and News is constantly updated and revised to reflect new submissions.
-Any member of the community can send a message to daily@mtso.edu for inclusion in the Community Calendar and News.
+The purpose of the Populi Newsfeed is to compile into one location information that might otherwise improperly be sent via email individually to the whole community.
+The Populi Newsfeed is updated frequently and revised to reflect new submissions.
+Any member of the community can send a message to Kris LoFrumento, Director of Student Services, mailto:klofrumento@mtso.edu for inclusion in the Populi Newsfeed.

-The Community News is available on Populi under Home > Dashboard > The Feed.
-Members of the MTSO community are expected to stay current on campus news and events through this medium.
+The Populi Newsfeed is always available on Populi Members of the MTSO community are expected to stay current on campus news and events through this medium.

-Information sent to the Community Calendar and News may include:
+Information sent to be included in the Populi Newsfeed may include: